On the minimal extension and structure of weakly group-theoretical braided fusion categories: Structure of certain braided weakly group-theoretical fusion categories

 Therefore, $\C$ contains a non-degenerate fusion subcategory $\C(\Z_d,q)$.
 By \cite[Theorem 3.13]{DrGNO2} we have a braided tensor equivalence $\C\cong\C(\Z_d,q)\boxtimes\D$, where $\D$ is the centralizer of $\C(\Z_d,q)$, and $\D$ is also a non-degenerate fusion category. \end{proof}

-Next we will generalize Theorem \ref{theo1sec4} to strictly weakly integral fusion categories.
-While in this case, it was shown in \cite[Theorem 1.1]{Na} that if a braided weakly group-theoretical fusion category $\C$ is weakly anisotropic, $\C$ needs not be a pointed fusion category.
+Next we will generalize Theorem \ref{theo1sec4} to strictly weakly integral non-degenerate fusion categories.
+Assume that a braided weakly group-theoretical fusion category $\C$ is strictly weakly integral.
+However, if $\C$ is weakly anisotropic, it was shown in \cite[Theorem 1.1]{Na} that $\C$ needs not be a pointed fusion category.
 Hence, the proof of Theorem \ref{theo1sec4} fails in general.

 Let $\E=\Rep(G)$ be a Tannakian fusion category.
 Assume that

 is the connected \'{e}tale algebra such that $(\E\boxtimes\E)_B\cong\E$ as braided fusion categories \cite[Remark 2.11]{DNO}.
 Let $\B$ and $\C$ be braided fusion categories, which contain $\E$ as a fusion subcategory.
 Since $\E\boxtimes\E\subseteq \C \boxtimes\B$, we have a braided fusion category $(\C\boxtimes\B)_B^0$ by \cite[Proposition 4.30]{DrGNO2}, we denote it by $\C\widehat{\boxtimes}_\E\B$, for simplification of notation.